For more information: gdaily@glenndaily.com · 212-426-6265 · PO Box 287415, New York, NY 10128-0024

 - How much do you charge?

-For most assignments, I charge an hourly fee, with a maximum number of hours that is agreed upon at the beginning of the assignment.
+For most assignments, I charge an hourly fee, with a maximum number of hours that we set at the beginning of the assignment.
 For some assignments, I charge a fixed fee.
 In rare cases, I charge a contingent fee or a reduced hourly fee with a contingent bonus.

 - Do we need to meet in person?

 No. I have clients throughout the U.S., and I've never met most of them.
-Email, phone, fax and Skype work fine for communication.
+Email, phone, and internet meetings work fine for communication.

 - Do you do all of the work yourself?